This article discusses the procedures for synchronising inventory and products, and pulling sales information to and from WooCommerce.

 Use WooCommerce as Master source for DEAR Products

-When this parameter is enabled, DEAR will not push product categories and brands to WooCommerce.
-Instead, products in DEAR will be updated with categories and brands from WooCommerce.
+When this parameter is enabled, DEAR will not push product categories to WooCommerce.
+Instead, products in DEAR will be updated with categories from WooCommerce.

 Export shipping information to WooCommerce